Person of Interest (TV series): Production

 The series was officially picked up by CBS on May 13, 2011, and debuted on September 22, 2011.
 On October 25, 2011, the show received a full season order.
 It was renewed for a second season on March 14, 2012, by CBS, which premiered on September 27, 2012.
 CBS renewed Person of Interest for a third season on March 27, 2013, with Sarah Shahi and Amy Acker promoted to series regulars.

 The series was renewed for a fourth season on March 13, 2014, and was renewed for its fifth and final season on May 11, 2015.
 ADR recording for the series was done at recording studio Cherry Beach Sound.
 The music is composed by Ramin Djawadi.
 The first season soundtrack was released on November 12, 2012.
 The second soundtrack was released on January 21, 2014.
 The third soundtrack, which contained music from the third and fourth season was released on January 29, 2016.

+Cancellation

+The primary reason for the cancellation of the series after its fifth season was that the show was not profitable enough for CBS, as much of the ad revenue went to Warner Bros., who owned the show.
+If there had been a sixth season, the events of the fifth season would not have been compressed into a 13-episode arc, as showrunner Greg Plageman acknowledged.
+The Samaritan arc may have been longer, and it is likely that some of what happened in the fifth season may have been reserved for the sixth season.
+Another story that may have occurred in the sixth season is exploring the main characters' "backups" that were stored in the Machine.